pkumod/gStore/README.md

 - [API Explanation](docs/API.md): guide you to develop applications based on our API

-- [Project Structure](docs/STRUCT.md): show the whole structure and sequence of this project
+- [Project Structure](docs/STRUCT.md): show the whole structure and process of this project

 - [Related Essays](docs/ESSAY.md): contain essays and publications related with gStore